Sudhanshu-Ambastha/Pokemon-3D/README.md

 ## Optimizing 3D Models

 To ensure optimal performance, particularly for web-based applications, it's crucial to optimize 3D models.
 This involves reducing file sizes and improving rendering efficiency.

+**Recommended Optimization Settings:**

+For the best balance of visual quality and performance, we recommend optimizing your `.glb` models with the following settings:

+* **Resolution:** Resize models to a maximum size of 1024x1024 pixels.
+This resolution provides good detail while keeping file sizes manageable.
+* **Geometry Compression:** Use Draco compression to reduce the size of the model's geometry without significantly impacting visual quality.
+* **Texture Compression:** Convert textures to WebP format, which offers excellent compression ratios and supports transparency.

 For more detailed information on using gltf-transform, refer to the official documentation: [gltf-transform](https://gltf-transform.dev/cli).

 ### CLI Command for Optimization